JureSeselj/harmonize/README.md

 ### JSX

+The product's code was checked with the ESLint plugin during the product development process.
+No warnings are present for the production version.

 ### Chrome Dev Tools Lighthouse

 Lighthouse was used to test the performance, accessibility, best practice and SEO of the site.
 The validation was done for both desktop & mobile.